TendonT52/e-learning-tendon/README.md

 ## Try API without any installation by swagger UI : [click](http://24.199.72.217)
 ![Screenshot](img/Screenshot3.png)

-## if you want to run it on your machine
+## If you want to run it on your machine
 - create a config.yaml file(you can see config_test.yaml for example)
 - run docker compose